brisa-build/brisa/packages/docs/building-your-application/components-details/forms.md

 }
 ```

 Adds 0 bytes of JS client.
-Only the Brisa RPC client is needed which is ~800 bytes.
+Only the Brisa RPC client is needed which is ~2kB.

 ### Web component _(not recomended 👎)_